ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ### First boot change password
 {: #first-boot-change-password}

-When the VNC Console loads and the IBM i console screen is shown, complete the following steps to reset the password of the IBM i standard user:
+When the VNC Console loads and the IBM i console screen is shown (IBM i 7.5), complete the following steps to reset the password of the IBM i standard user:

+Releases prior to IBM i 7.5 will be presented the System Sign-on screen first, where the QSECOFR password needs to be reset.
+{: note}

 1. In the VNC Console window, the IBM i virtual machine waits on **Dedicated Service Tools (DST) Sign On** screen, type `QSECOFR` followed by clicking **PF5** at the end of the console window to open the change password screen for the IBM i standard user.
 2. The **Change Service Tools User Password** screen loads, and the cursor will be on `Current password . . . .`, enter `QSECOFR`.
 3. Press the TAB key to move the cursor to the `New password . . . .` field and enter a 15 character password (no blanks).